liberocataluccibrilliant-source/Criptation-algorithm/README.md

 # Criptation-algorithm
-an algorithm that uses the method called "Ceaser shift" to crack and decrypt text, with some interesting additions
+an algorithm that uses the method called "Ceaser shift" to cript and decrypt text, with some interesting additions